 Let's turn it around for a moment.
 Probably no one reading this column would disagree that placing tacks into the soles of a gaited show horse's feet to make it step higher is abusive.
 Yet there clearly are Walking Horse trainers who feel they must do this sort of thing in order to "be competitive."

 It's easy for us to point a disapproving finger at such an act, because it seems so clearly wrong, and because it's not part of our own horse-world culture.

 It's much harder to feel the same disapproval when the action in question relates to something that is part of our own horse-world culture.

 That's how POV muddies the issue.

 As I pointed out in the article, it's not that trainers who use these methods—or the owners who pay their fees—consciously approve of abusing horses.
-I truly believe they do not.
+I truly believe that in most cases they do not.
 It's that their POV makes these methods "seem" not to be abusive to them.

 Add in the pressure to win big-money purses, the natural one-up-manship among trainers, and the willingness of judges to allow standards to slip, and before long, extremes become the norm.

 Then new extremes are needed.